 In this fast-paced world, we know how incredibly challenging it can be to stay attuned to all the new practices, knowledge, and products that can inform a sustainable lifestyle.
 For that reason, we are very excited to partner with the Midwest Renewable Energy Association (MREA) on this year’s Energy Fair.
 For the past 30 years, MREA has been bringing together experts from across the country on energy efficiency, alternative energy sources, green construction, and sustainable living for the 3-day affair.
 It’s the longest running event of its kind in the nation!

-In 2017, the Energy Fair added the Land Ethic track with speakers and workshops focusing on land management topics relevant to private landowners.
-This year with coordination and support from the Aldo Leopold Foundation and My Wisconsin Woods the Land Ethic track will have expanded the offerings.
+In 2018, the Energy Fair added the Land Ethic track with speakers and workshops focusing on land management topics relevant to private landowners.
+This year with coordination and support from the Aldo Leopold Foundation and My Wisconsin Woods the Land Ethic track will have expanded offerings.
 Featuring six presenters and Sunday’s keynote speaker Curt Meine, the Land Ethic track brings an additional layer to the sustainability theme at the fair.
 “For 30 years we have worked to help people throughout the Midwest reduce their energy use and develop their own onsite renewable energy,” explains Nick Hylla, MREA’s executive director.
 “Recently, more and more people have been approaching us for resources on land management and conservation.
 We are very excited to be working with the Aldo Leopold Foundation and My Wisconsin Woods this year to host a series of workshops at The Energy Fair to help people realize their conservation goals.”

 Presentations in the Land Ethic track will focus on a variety of topics from forestry and wildlife to birds and invasive species to citizen science.
-Whether you are new to owning land, are an aspiring landowner, or have owned land for many years you can expect new information and insights from these extremely knowledgeably natural resource professionals who are eager to share information and answer your questions.
+Whether you are new to owning land, are an aspiring landowner, or have owned land for many years you can expect new information and insights from these extremely knowledgeable natural resource professionals who are eager to share information and answer your questions.

 - Aldo Leopold, Phenology, and Climate Change with Stan Temple, Senior Fellow and Science Advisor for the Aldo Leopold Foundation